 Essential reading: Top fitness trackers and health gadgets

 Do we really need a watch from Facebook?
 Perhaps not, but it looks like we are getting one.
-Hopefully such a device would go further than simply providing deeper Facebook integration.
+Hopefully such a device will go further than simply providing deeper Facebook integration.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!